Trilarion/opensourcegames/entries/quadrapassel.md

 # Quadrapassel

-_Quadrapassel (formerly a part of GNOME Games) is a GNOME version of Tetris.
+_(formerly a part of GNOME Games) is a GNOME version of Tetris.
 It was previously named Gnometris._

 - Home: https://wiki.gnome.org/Apps/Quadrapassel
 - State: mature